 Healthy Meal Planning

 These tuna patties are my go-to meal when I want a light dinner that won't take long to fix.
 I usually make one batch with two cans, form the patties, and cook only half of them at a time.
-I eat the patties for dinner that night with a large side salad, homemade coconut rice, and/or a roasted vegetable like green beans and save the other half for the next night.
+I eat the patties for dinner that night with a large side salad, homemade coconut rice, and/or a vegetable like sauteed asparagus or roasted green beans and save the other half for the next night.
 It only takes minutes to cook them so that sets me up for a quick easy dinner two nights in a row.

 Of course, if you want to take the leftovers for breakfast or lunch, you can cook them all at once and reheat them for a few minutes or even eat them cold.
 And it's easy to double or triple the recipe if you're serving more people or meal planning for later in the week.